Hey there, Sumit here again ^ ^

 More content & proper links campaigns.
 I want to focus on building quality links next period to maintain and scale the site along with publishing quality content all the time.

 But to minimize that risk, I would recommend spending enough time searching in the history of the domain to make sure it’s 100% clean and not spammed & then keep it in the SAME niche.
-I saw many failed expired domains experiences due to changing the niche.
+I saw many failed aged domain experiences due to changing the niche.

-You can’t create a Mattresses affiliate site on an expired domain that was about environmental changes.
+You can’t create a Mattresses affiliate site on an aged domain that was about environmental changes.
 As obvious as it seems, I still see many marketers trying to do the same.

 Also, buying directly from trusted vendors like Serpnames would definitely get you a decent domain with a clean history in many categories.
 It saves you a lot of hassle.

-I asked Mahmoud a few more questions about his recommended online tools in ranking his website successfully, the mistakes he made along the journey, and how does he find good writers.
+P.S.
+I also asked a few more questions to Mahmoud about his recommended online tools in ranking his website successfully, the mistakes he made along the journey, and how does he find good writers.

 Would you like to know his answers?
-Get it here…
+You can get it here…